b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 ### Exercise 2 {#sec:compare_contin_data_ex2}

-Do you remember how in @sec:compare_contin_data_one_way_anova we calculated the L-statistic for `ex2BwtsWater` and `ex2BwtsDrugY` and find out its value was equal to `LStatisticEx2` = `jl round(LStatisticEx2, digits=2)`?
-Then we calculated the famous F-statistics for the same two groups (`ex2BwtsWater` and `ex2BwtsDrugY`) and it was equal to `getFStatistic(ex2BwtsWater, ex2BwtsDrugY)` = `jl round(getFStatistic(ex2BwtsWater, ex2BwtsDrugY), digits=2)`.
+Do you remember how in @sec:compare_contin_data_one_way_anova we calculated the L-statistic for `ex2BwtsWater` and `ex2BwtsDrugY` and found out its value was equal to `LStatisticEx2` = `jl round(LStatisticEx2, digits=2)`?
+Then we calculated the famous F-statistic for the same two groups (`ex2BwtsWater` and `ex2BwtsDrugY`) and it was equal to `getFStatistic(ex2BwtsWater, ex2BwtsDrugY)` = `jl round(getFStatistic(ex2BwtsWater, ex2BwtsDrugY), digits=2)`.
 The probability of obtaining an F-value greater than this (by chance) if $H_{0}$ is